 Graduate students may pursue advanced degrees in music scholarship and performance.
 We offer a Master of Arts (MA) and Doctor of Philosophy (PhD) in Composition, Ethnomusicology, Musicology, and Music Theory.
 In addition, we offer a Master of Music (MM) in Piano Accompanying, Woodwinds and Brass, Choral Conducting, Keyboard, Strings, and Voice.
 A Doctor of Musical Arts (DMA) is offered in Choral Conducting, Keyboard, Strings, Horn, and Voice.
 A Doctor of Philosophy (PhD) is offered with optional emphases in European Medieval Studies and Feminist Studies.
 Graduate students work closely with faculty members in their specific area of expertise.
 The UCSB Music Department supports and encourages students who wish to do graduate-level work in both performance and academic areas.
 Students may either pursue multiple degree objectives, or combine high-level course work or performance opportunities with the degree program of their choice.

-2017-18 Tentative Music Department Courses *please note, this is a tentative listing; check the schedule of classes below for a more acurate course listing per quarter
+The 2018-19 Tentative Music Department Courses will be available soon! *please note, this is a tentative listing; check the schedule of classes below for a more acurate course listing per quarter